‘What happened to you, Ira? I need to know.’

 ‘I don’t know year it would have been, but they came for me shortly after Father passed.
 I managed to escape from their first few attempts, and I had just enough time to cast an enchantment that would hopefully save us all someday.
 I couldn’t be sure if it had worked, but they followed my power as I cast the enchantment and took me from the mountain top just after I finished.
 They’ve had me imprisoned ever since.’

 ‘All this time?’
 Mags is horrified.
 ‘I thought you had died but they had you all this time.’

 ‘Yes.
-I had something they wanted, and they weren’t going to let me die until I gave it to them.’
+I had something they wanted, and they weren’t going to let me die until I gave them what they wanted.’

-‘What could they possibly have wanted so badly?’
+‘What could they possibly have wanted to badly?’
 Blaine stepped back to the end of the bed, apparently tired of remaining still and quiet.

 ‘That’s why there are no Elementals in your bloodline.’

 ‘Yes,’ Ira nods, glancing apologetically at me.
 ‘I’ll be the first to admit that this is not what I envision my enchantment to be, but I don’t regret my choice.
 I can apologise that I can’t predict what you will become or how much more hardship you will have to endure before we find peace.’

 ‘You at least know what Gwen is and can help her understand.
 That is more than any of us have been able to offer her,’ Anya says, stepping back into the conversation.

 ‘I’m sorry, is no one else stuck on Gwen being a literal magical being full of power that is supposed to bring peace?
 Because I’m still stuck there,’ Oliver squeaks.